Join us!

 Paddling in the sea

 There are several lovely walks and cycle rides right from our door, including to a couple of nearby villages and bar-restaurants.
 We have bicycles people can borrow, and also a small car which confident and experienced drivers can use occasionally (in return for petrol contributions).
-We also try to organise a joint excursion every week or so, for example to local restaurants, wineries and food festivals.
+We also try to organise a joint excursion every week or two, for example to local restaurants and wineries.

-Our previous volunteers have done the following with their free time:
+Our previous team members have done the following with their free time:

 Walking up to picturesque Grožnjan (45 mins each way and a very pretty walk), where there are cafés, bars, small galleries and great views, or further along the Parenzana (a dismantled Habsburg railway line connecting villages in the hills, now a pretty walking/cycling route).